soilysound/sdc-site-base/README.md

     };
 });
 ```
-In development this file would require the raw modules, in production it and its dependent modules would be bundled together into one js file.
+In development this file would make require requests for the raw modules, in production it and its dependent modules would be bundled together into one js file.

 Two require config files exist to manage the file paths for the development version of each require module and the production version, and each page should be able to switch between the two environments seemlessly.